exasol/release-droid/doc/user_guide/user_guide.md

 * The project must contain a `/.github/workflows/release_droid_prepare_original_checksum.yml` file to run project tests and prepare a checksum.
 Please check [templates](templates/prepare_original_checksum_template.md).

 * The project must contain a `/.github/workflows/release_droid_print_quick_checksum.yml` file to run project tests and prepare a checksum.
 Please check [templates](templates/print_quick_checksum_template.md).

-* The main programming language of the project must be in the list of [supported programming languages](#supported-programming-languages).

 * The project must have a valid version number consisting of three parts: `<major version>.<minor version>.<bug fix version>`.
 The version must contain only digits and dots.